pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Containers have security.
   - Blob = binary large object.
   - 500TB capacity.
+  - Block blobs:
-  - Block blobs: Optimized for streaming and storing objects in the Cloud.
-Block blobs are idea for large binary (or text) file storage that don't need to be frequently read from or accessed to.
-Block blobs support up to 50,000 blocks of up to 100MB each, or approximately 4.75 TB.
+    - Optimized for streaming and storing objects in the Cloud.
+    - Block blobs are idea for large binary (or text) file storage that don't need to be frequently read from or accessed to.
+    - Block blobs support up to 50,000 blocks of up to 100MB each, or approximately 4.75 TB.
+    - Cool and Archive options:
+      - Cool early deletion period of 30 days.
+      - Archive early deletion period of 180 days.
   - Append blobs: Similar to block blobs but optimized for append only (log files).
+  - Page blobs:
-  - Page blobs: Good for random writes, represents harddisk, virtual machine storage.
-Page blobs are better for Virtual machine VHD files.
+    - Good for random writes, represents harddisk, virtual machine storage.
+    - Page blobs are better for Virtual machine VHD files.
 - Queue Storage:
   - Max 64gb in size.
   - Invisibility behavior, read and then becomes invisible for a period of time.